 Read more after the jump:

 As far as wedding dresses are concerned, it’s a real symbol of the modern day woman’s independence.
 More brides are paying for their own weddings, and they aren’t compromising on getting exactly what they want.
-But there are many reasons why brides are choosing to forgo a white wedding dress.
+But there are many reasons why brides are choosing to forgot a white wedding dress.
 Three of the most commonly cited reasons include:

 They don’t like the connotation of it representing virginal purity.